 NO!
-On AstroBin you can upload as many images as you want, and as large as you want.
+If you are a premium member, on AstroBin you can upload as many images as you want, and as large as you want.
 In fact, full size images are encouraged!

 AstroBin will accept JPEG, PNG and GIF.
 Animated GIF is supported too.